Demons 5e D&D Guide

 Balors are the most well-known demons in 5e.
 They are armed with flame whips, flaming blades, and fire.
 They also explode when they are killed!
 They also explode when they die!

-Read Also: Hellish Rebuke 5e D&D Guide
+Read Also: Ceremony 5e D&D Guide

 These demons may be “common”, but players will regret not being prepared for dealing with them.